lukash/refloat/CONTRIBUTING.md

 But, it's better to use git hooks.

 ## Git Hooks
 Refloat uses `lefthook` for managing git hooks.
-Again, you need to install this dependency in your development environment.
-Then run this to install the commit hook in the repo:
+Again, you will need to provide this dependency yourself.
+See: [`lefthook` on GitHub](https://github.com/evilmartians/lefthook)

+Once `lefthook` is installed, you can install the commit hook in the repo:
 ```sh
 lefthook install
 ```